Justin Moss: Professional career

 Moss signed with the Orangeville A's after leaving school.
 Moss was named the league's Player of the Week for the week ending April 3, 2016.
 He finished the season ranked third in the league in rebounds and fourth in points.

 In June 2016, he was invited along with six other players to try out for the Philadelphia 76ers prior to the 2016 NBA draft.

 After the Orangeville franchise folded, Moss played five games for a team in Panama.
 In July 2017, he signed a contract to play for Aubenas in the third-tier French Nationale Masculine 1 league.

 In 2021, Moss joined Soles de Mexicali of the Mexican Liga Nacional de Baloncesto Profesional.
 He averaged 9.0 points, 4.7 rebounds, and 1.0 assists per game.
 On October 21, Moss signed with Zakho SC of the Iraqi Basketball League.
 On November 12, he signed with the Brownstown Bears of the Maximum Basketball League.

+Khasiin Khuleguud (2024)

+In October, 2023, Moss joined the Khasin Khuleguud of The League and won the championships of The League.

+Nalaikh Bison (2024)

-In December 2024, Moss joined the Nalaikh Bison of The League.
+In December 2024, Moss joined the Nalaikh Bison of The League..
+He averaged 28.3 points, 8.4 rebounds, 1.5 assists, 1.2 steals.